PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

-# A Metaverse to create the cyber urban city
+# The cyber-urban Metaverse
+#### Introduction
+The cyber-urban Metaverse is where and how contemporary urban people create a new era of cyber-urban life.
+The metaverse populated by avatar representations of real people that share ownership and unlock the full potential of cities.
+#### What is the Cyber-urban metaverse?
+A metaverse that integrates a virtual world on cyberspace and a city at a physical geographical location into a single and consistent system

+### What is the purpose of curban?
+The purpose of curban is to create virtual territories and urban developments that run on the same metaverse technology systems.

-Cyber-urban metaverse is a metaverse populated by avatar representations of real people that contribute to the joint development of a new city, provide a body that oversee the development and operations, participate in the governance and get a share from the revenues generated.
+populated by avatar representations of real people that contribute to the joint development of a new city, provide a body that oversee the development and operations, participate in the governance and get a share from the revenues generated.
 The cu metaverse is a collective owned and governed by the citizens it serves.

-### cyber-urban metaverse has a one powerful purpose
+### What is the purpose of curban?

 Use the metaverse to fund, design, develop, operate and govern cities.
 Cities can be build in the virtual realm or to a physical geographical location

 The Cyber-Urban Metaverse is a metaverse that is specifically designed to create a new era of cyber-urban life.
 It is also a group of technologies to create new urban environments that co exist on the cyber space and on a physical geographical location.